-Facebook is the king of social networking sites and it’s not going to give up the crown anytime soon.
+Facebook is the daddy of social networking sites and it doesn’t seem to be changing anytime soon.

-There are over 250 million users worldwide and as many as half of them check their profile daily.
-Your business can use the site to reach out to any demographic worldwide.
+There are over 250 million Facebook users worldwide.
+As many as half of these users check their Facebook profile every day.
+Your business can take advantage of Facebook to reach out to almost any demographic in the world.

-Facebook offers fan pages for businesses.
-This is a mini-site for your brand where your customers can hang out and interact .
-Here are 10 tips for using your fan page to build your brand.
+Facebook offers fan pages made specifically for businesses.
+These are mini sites for your brand name where your customers can hang out, interact and communicate with your business.
+Here are 10 useful tips to use your Facebook fan page to build your brand.

-Do not focus just on trying to sell people on Facebook.
-People use the site to socialize, find friends and share interests.
-Create a fan page where they interact with your business.
+Don’t use your Facebook page just to sell people.
+People use Facebook to socialize, find old friends and share common interests.
+Create a fan page that lets them interact with your business

-When you first create your page be sure to setup a nice ‘Vanity’ url for your page.
-It should be your company name or a slight variation if your actual name is not available.
+When creating your Facebook fan page use a vanity URL for your page.
+This can be your company name or a variation on your business name if your actual name is taken.

-Your fan page has a feature that lets you hold contests.
-You can set up a contest through your page and give prizes to the winners.
-This is a great way to get your customers involved in your brand, and lure in new prospects.
+Facebook fan pages allow you to hold contests for your fans.
+You can establish a contest on your page and offer prizes to the winners.
+This can be an excellent way to get your customers involved in your brand, and lure in new prospects.

-Tabs are the boxes that show up next to your business description.
-They include things like ‘likes’ and ‘photos.’
-When people view your profile, only the first 4 are visible.
-The rest will be collapsed under a down arrow.
-Make sure that the ones you want people to see are at the top.
+Tabs are the boxes that are displayed next to your business description.
+These tabs include things like likes and photos.
+When people view your profile only the first four tabs are visible.
+The rest are collapsed under an arrow, So make sure that the ones you want visible are seen on top.

-You can import an RSS feed to your fan page so that your blog posts will automatically appear there as a group of updates.
-This is not as complex as it sounds; just follow the prompts on your fan page.
+You can pull an RSS feed from your blog on to your fan page so that blog posts automatically show up as updates.
+This is actually fairly simple to set up, just following the prompts on your fan page.

-Offer special deals, free shipping or promotions that are available only to your Facebook fans.
-This gives them an incentive to stay fans and to spread the word about you.
+By offering special deals, promotions and free shipping available only to Facebook fans, this gives them an incentive to stay fans and to spread the word about you.
 It also helps them feel more valued by your brand.